tokiwinter/cloudns-api/README.md

 #### Description ####

+Add a new resource record to a zone.

 #### Usage ####

+Options required depend upon the record type being added.
+The key=value pairs can appear in any order.

+For A, NS, CNAME, SPF, TXT:

+    $ cloudns_api.sh addrecord <zonename> type=<type> host=<host> record=<record> ttl=<ttl>

+SPF and TXT records are a special case.
+As their record data could include whitespace and other characters, you should create a single-line file containing the record data.
+See Examples below.

+For MX:

+    $ cloudns_api.sh addrecord <zonename> type=MX host=<host> record=<record> ttl=<ttl> priority=<priority>

+For SRV:

+    $ cloudns_api.sh addrecord <zonename> type=SRV host=<host> record=<record> ttl=<ttl> priority=<priority> weight=<weight> port=<port>

+If you want an apex record, specify `host=@`.

 #### Example ####

+For non-SPF/TXT records, here a CNAME (some limited validation of values occurs in the script, and then the API does its own validation):

+    $ cloudns_api.sh addrecord foo.com type=CNAME host=testing record=cnametarget.foo.com. ttl=60
+    Thu Feb 23 20:01:20 AEDT 2017: Record successfully added with id [24135067]

+For SPF/TXT records, add your record data to a file, on a single line, without enclosing quotes.
+Reference that in the `record=<filename>` key=value pair:

+    $ echo "This isn't text.
+Oh, it is actually" > /var/tmp/txt.txt
+    $ cloudns_api.sh addrecord foo.com type=TXT host=testtext record=/var/tmp/txt.txt ttl=60
+    Thu Feb 23 20:02:51 AEDT 2017: Record successfully added with id [24135071]
+    $ rm -f /var/tmp/txt.txt

 ### delrecord ###

 #### Description ####

+Delete a resource record from a zone by id.
+You will be asked to confirm the operation.
+You can avoid this, and force the removal, with `-f`.
+Obtain the record id using the `listrecords` command.

 #### Usage ####

+    $ cloudns_api.sh [-f] delrecord <zonename> id=<id>

 #### Example ####

+    $ cloudns_api.sh delrecord foo.com id=24135071
+    Are you sure you want to delete record with id [24135071]? [y|n]: y Thu Feb 23 20:05:46 AEDT 2017: Record successfully deleted

 ### modify ###

 #### Description ####

+Modify an existing resource record.
+You must specify at least one attribute to modify.
+You must know the record id (use the `listrecords` command to obtain this).
+The key=value pairs are the same as with `addrecord`.
+You cannot modify a record's `type`, so don't try that.
+If you want to change `record` for an SPF or TXT record, the same loading-from-file mechanism as with `addrecord` applies to `modify` to.

+You can modify as many attributes as you want in a single invocation.
+If you specify the same attribute twice, the latest specification will be used.
+The order of attribute specification does not matter.

 #### Usage ####

+    $ cloudns_api.sh modify <zonename> id=<id> key=<value> [key=<value> ...]

 #### Example ####

+    $ cloudns_api.sh modify foo.com id=24135067 ttl=3600 record=newcnametarget.foo.com.
+    Thu Feb 23 20:11:24 AEDT 2017: Record successfully modified

+### listrecords ###

+#### Description ####

+List records for a specified zone in either BIND (RFC 1035) format or JSON.
+If you want apex records, specify `host=@`.
+IDs are now shown by default, specify `showid=true` to display them, as a BIND-style comment.

+#### Usage ####

+    $ cloudns_api.sh [-j] listrecords <zonename> [host=<host>] [type=<type>] [showid=<true|false>]

+#### Example ####

+    $ cloudns_api.sh listrecords foo.com host=@ type=NS showid=true
+    @  3600  IN  NS  ns1.cloudns.net.  ; id=24134077
+    @  3600  IN  NS  ns2.cloudns.net.  ; id=24134078
+    ...

 ### getsoa ###

 #### Description ####

+Display SOA record details for a specified zone.

 #### Usage ####

+    $ cloudns_api.sh getsoa <zonename>

 #### Example ####

+    $ cloudns_api.sh getsoa foo.com
+    serialNumber:2017022315
+    primaryNS:ns1.cloudns.net
+    adminMail:support@cloudns.net
+    refresh:7200
+    retry:1800
+    expire:1209600
+    defaultTTL:3600

 ### setsoa ###

 #### Description ####

+Modify the SOA record for a specified zone.
+You can modify one or more parameters in the same invocation.
+Order does not matter.

 #### Usage ####

+    $ cloudns_api.sh setsoa <zonename> key=value [key=<value> ...]

+Valid keys are:

+    primary-ns admin-mail refresh retry expire default-ttl

 #### Example ####

+    $ cloudns_api.sh setsoa foo.com admin-mail=hostmaster@foo.com default-ttl=3600
+    Thu Feb 23 20:20:49 AEDT 2017: default-ttl value same as existing Thu Feb 23 20:20:49 AEDT 2017: SOA for zone [foo.com] modifie

 ### helper ###

 #### Description ####

+Execute a helper function directly.

 #### Usage ####

+     $ cloudns_api.sh helper <function>

 #### Example ####

+    $ cloudns_api.sh helper get_available_ttls
+    60 300 900 1800 3600 21600 43200 86400 172800 259200 604800 1209600 2592000
+    $ cloudns_api.sh helper get_record_types
+    A AAAA MX CNAME TXT SPF NS SRV WR ALIAS RP SSHFP NAPTR

 Limitations
 -----------